 Overview

 This document includes functional requirements that address PAR requirements and additional system performance metrics as derived from analyzing TGai use cases.
+Functional requirements are identified by the notation [ReqYY].

+The methodology applied to evaluate if and how well functional requirements are met is specified in the TGai Evaluation Methodology document.
+As achieving partial or full compliance to the functional requrements is expected to have an influence on the complexity of upcoming proposals, compliance to all functional requirements shall not be mandated for considering proposals for inclusion in the TGai amandment.

-Functional requirements are identified by the notation [ReqYY].The phrase “The TGai amendment provides a means” indicates that at least an optional feature must be incorporated into the TGai amendment addressing this requirement.
+The phrase “The TGai amendment provides a means” indicates that at least an optional feature must be incorporated into the TGai amendment addressing this requirement.

 The phrase “All devices are required to support” indicates that a mandatory feature must be incorporated into the TGai amendment addressing this requirement.